 Why Do Students Transfer Colleges?

-There are many reasons why people may want or need to transfer colleges.
-Here are a few:
+Again, there are many reasons why people transfer colleges.
+For example, maybe you want or need to transfer because…

 Community college is designed for transfer students